Lee Williamson

-Born in Derby, Williamson started his career at Mansfield Town and went on to play for Northampton Town, Rotherham United, Watford, Preston North End, Sheffield United, Portsmouth, Blackburn Rovers, Burton Albion, Kimberley Miners Welfare, Kidsgrove Athletic and Congleton Town.
-Williamson played internationally for Jamaica, including at Copa América Centenario and during 2018 FIFA World Cup qualification.
+Born in Derby, Williamson started his career at Mansfield Town and went on to play for clubs including Northampton Town, Rotherham United, Watford, Preston North End, Sheffield United, Portsmouth, Blackburn Rovers and Burton Albion.
+He played internationally for Jamaica, including at Copa América Centenario and during 2018 FIFA World Cup qualification.

 Club career

 Early career

 Williamson started his career at Mansfield Town, making 165 appearances in his stay at Field Mill.
 He then moved to Northampton Town early in the 2004–05 season where he quickly established himself as an automatic choice in the first team where he scored two goals.

 Williamson then joined Rotherham United in the summer of 2005, and once again established himself in first team.

 Watford

 He completed a move to Watford along with teammate Will Hoskins for a combined fee of £1.2 million on 5 January 2007.
 On 31 January 2007 he played his first Premier League match for Watford against Manchester United.

 Williamson scored three times in his first season at Vicarage Road but was then loaned to Preston North End at the end of March until the end of the 2008–09 season.
 He scored his only Preston goal on 18 April 2009 against Cardiff City which rounded off a 6–0 win at Deepdale.